sidorof/dbbase/docs/_sources/installation.rst.txt

 * your database driver, for example:

   * SQLite3: is already part of the python library
-  * PostgreSQL: psycopg or psycopg_binary
+  * PostgreSQL: psycopg2 or psycopg2_binary

 Note that since this is a fairly new project, unit testing has been done for Sqlite3 and PostgreSQL.
 More are expected to be added.